 In England, anybody over the age of 18 can buy an airgun, as long as it is below the legal power limit of 12ft/lbs for an air rifle, or 6ft/lbs for an air pistol.

-Many other companies require more red tape and the ordering process is not as streamlined, often resulting in longer times waiting for your gun.
+Many other companies require more red tape, and the ordering process is not as streamlined, often taking longer to deliver airguns.
 We guarantee that any order placed before Tuesday 4pm is delivered that weekend in England and Wales.
 No waiting extra weeks just because you live in Cornwall, West Wales or Cumbria.
 No extra delivery fees for living further away.
 Easy delivery, with no hidden fees.
 How buying an airgun online should be.

 Many people use either hand pumps or dive cylinders.
 These are both effective ways to fill up your PCP air rifle.
-Hand pumps have been used since PCP’s were first invented, and take a fair amount of effort and pumps to fill up your gun to 200 bar.
-Dive cylinders are newer, and require much less effort to fill your gun.
+Hand pumps have been used since PCP’s were first invented and take a fair amount of effort and pumps to fill up your gun to 200 bar.
+Dive cylinders are newer and require much less effort to fill your gun.
 Simply attach the hose to your fill adapter and slowly open your valve to fill your gun.
-Recently, a new way of filling has come onto the market, through the form of compressors.
-These are expensive bits of kit which require a fair amount of maintenance, but mean that you have the convenience of filling up your gun, without worrying about refilling your dive cylinder.
+Recently, a new way of filling has come onto the market in the form of compressors.
+These are expensive bits of kit that require a fair amount of maintenance, but they mean that you have the convenience of filling up your gun without worrying about refilling your dive cylinder.

 This is the age-old debate between owners, which is better – the .177 calibre or the .22.
 Both have their advantages and disadvantages, but both are very effective in what they do.
 For target shooting, the general consensus is that .177 is better, as the pellets are smaller and the trajectory is flatter, so they are a bit easier to shoot and see the results on card.
 It is a great calibre to use for hunting too, with lots of shots per fill, and it really does do the job when you are out on the field.